nowaytouse/plxy-easy2jxlavif/easymode/README.md

 > 🚀 **A powerful Go-based media conversion toolkit supporting batch conversion of multiple image and video formats, featuring complete metadata preservation, intelligent performance optimization, and an 8-layer validation system.**

+> ⚠️ **TEST VERSION WARNING**: This is a test version with limited testing scope.
+Only tested by the author for personal use.
+No extensive testing has been conducted.

+> 📋 **FORMAT QUALITY NOTICE**: This toolkit provides true mathematical lossless conversion for JPEG XL (JXL) format, while AVIF conversion uses visually lossless compression.

 EasyMode is a comprehensive media conversion toolkit designed for image collectors and efficiency seekers.
 It provides professional-grade tools for converting various media formats to modern, efficient formats with complete metadata preservation and intelligent processing.

 ---